Runcinated 5-cell: Alternative names

+Configuration

+Seen in a configuration matrix, all incidence counts between elements are shown.
+The diagonal f-vector numbers are derived through the Wythoff construction, dividing the full group order of a subgroup order by removing one mirror at a time.

 Images

 Coordinates

 The Cartesian coordinates of an origin-centered runcitruncated 5-cell having edge length 2 are:

 The vertices can be more simply constructed on a hyperplane in 5-space, as the permutations of: